crate/cloud-tutorials/docs/promo.rst

 Sign up
 =======

-In order to access a free trial or promotion, you must first sign up with an account.
-You can follow the process described in the :ref:`signup tutorial
+In order to make use of a promotion, you must first sign up with an account.
-<sign-up>` to do so.
-Follow the steps and log in (or if you already have a
-username and password for CrateDB Cloud, use those credentials).
+You can follow the process described in the :ref:`signup tutorial <sign-up>` to do so.
+Follow the steps and log in (or if you already have a username and password for CrateDB Cloud, use those credentials).
 Once logged in, you will be forwarded to the CrateDB Cloud Console Organization overview.

-However, before you can launch your promo cluster, you need to have an organization and a project as containers that the cluster can operate in.
+However, before you can launch your promo cluster, you also need to have an organization and a project (which are organizational containers that the cluster must operate in).
 Fortunately, the project will already be created as part of cluster configuration.
-That means there is only one preliminary step: creating an organization.
+That means there is only one more preliminary step to take: creating an organization.

 .. _promo-org: